Coolhabit/Coolhabit/README.md

 - 👋 Hi, I’m Aleksandr Nikonorov @Coolhabit
-- 👀 I’m interested in web, Java, kotlin and music.
+- 👀 I’m interested in Java, kotlin and music.
 - 🌱 I’m currently learning Java / kotlin.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...